Very Low Complexity Speech Synthesis Using Framewise Autoregressive GAN (FARGAN) with Pitch Prediction: Conclusion

 \section{Conclusion}

 We have demonstrated a very-low-complexity GAN vocoder that uses pitch-prediction-based autoregression to achieve high-quality speech synthesis using only 600~MFLOPS.
-The proposed FARGAN vocoder achieves both higher quality and lower complexity when compared to other existing low-complexity vocoders.
-Moreover, it matches the quality of state-of-the-art high-complexity vocoders.
+The proposed FARGAN vocoder achieves both higher quality and lower complexity when compared to other existing low-complexity vocoders (LPCNet, HiFi-GAN v3, FWGAN).
+Moreover, it matches the quality of state-of-the-art high-complexity vocoders (HiFi-GAN v1, CARGAN).
 We believe the demonstrated reduction in vocoder complexity opens the way for neural vocoders being used in new applications, including low-power embedded systems.